Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 and/or metadata and to create or update items in Omeka.
 Files can be local or remote.

-Instead of using a specific import schema for a specific API, it follows the standard [OAI-PMH static repository].
-By this way, the folder can be fetched by any standard OAI-PMH harvesters, in particular the one available for Omeka, [OAI-PMH Harvester], through any standard OAI-PMH gateway, in particular another plugin for Omeka, [OAI-PMH Gateway].
-In other words, you can self-harvest, or ingest, your own directories, files and metadata via a standard process.

-Concretely, just install these three plugins, set a local folder or a remote one with files and/or metadata, then they will be harvested automatically and available directly in Omeka (see the included example below).

 In the true world, this tool is designed for people and institutions who store folders of files somewhere on hard drives or servers, who manage them with a simple file manager and with some metadata in various files (text, spreadsheet,